mrcycling/modx-static-page-generator/README.md

 &nbsp;<br>

 **vdgf-M-main.php** - plug-in snippet<br>
 This is the main snippet to use when creating a useful plug-in for clients.
 It is designed to handle most common functions that the end user will be performing.
-It should be attached to these system events: *OnDecFormSave, OnBeforeEmptyTrach, OnEmptyTrash, OnChunkFormSave, OnTempFormSave, OnSnipFormSave*
+It should be attached to these system events: *OnDocFormSave, OnBeforeEmptyTrach, OnEmptyTrash, OnChunkFormSave, OnTempFormSave, OnSnipFormSave*

 Current functions are as follow: